Regional Transit is vitally important to Massachusetts

-A note about the budget process: The annual state budget for the Fiscal Year starting July 1 begins with the Governor's proposal in January, followed by the House Ways & Means budget, member amendments and a final vote in April, followed by the Senate Ways & Means budget, member amendments and a final vote in May, followed by a reconciliation through a Conference Committee, then final votes by both chambers in June (a step that is sometimes delayed).
+A note about the budget process: The annual state budget for Fiscal Year 2020 starting July 1 begins with the Governor's proposal in January, followed by the House Ways & Means budget, member amendments and a final vote in April, followed by the Senate Ways & Means budget, member amendments and a final vote in May, followed by a reconciliation through a Conference Committee, then final votes by both chambers (on July 22 this cycle).
 The Governor then signed the budget with no further changes to RTA funding.

 How are RTAs funded, and why does that matter now?